NIP henselian valued fields: Henselian NIP fields and tameness

 In case $K_2 = Kv$ is finite, the definition of rough tameness implies that $vK$ is finitely ramified.
 In particular, $(K_1,v_1)$ is a finitely ramified henselian valued field with finite residue field.
 Thus, by the axiomatization of $\mathcal{P}$-adically closed fields (see \cite[Theorem 3.1]{PrRo}), we get that $(K_1,v_1)$ is $\mathcal{P}$-adically closed.
 As any $p$-adically closed field is NIP, we conclude that $(K_1,v_1)$ is NIP.
 As $K_2$ is finite, $K_2$ is stably embedded in $(K_1,v_1)$.

-In case $K_2$ is Artin-Schreier closed, note that it is also perfect by \cite[Proposition 3.2(i)]{Koe04} and the fact that $K_1^\times/(K_1^\times)^p$ is finite.
-Thus, $(K_1,v_1)$ is Kaplansky.
-As $(K,v)$ is algebraically maximal, we get that $(K_1,v_1)$ is separably algebraically maximal.
+Now assume that $K_2$ admits no Galois extensions of degree divisible by $p$.
+Since $(K,v)$ is roughly separably tame, $(K_1,v_1)$ is either finitely ramified or its value group $v_1K_1$ is $p$-divisible.
+If $v_1K_1$ is $p$-divisible, then $(K_1,v_1)$ is Kaplansky.
+As $(K,v)$ is algebraically maximal, we get that $(K_1,v_1)$ is algebraically maximal.
 Thus, by Theorem \ref{amK}, $(K_1,v_1)$ is also NIP.
 Moreover $K_2$ is stably embedded in $(K_1,v_1)$ by Lemma \ref{SE}.
+On the other hand, if $(K_1,v_1)$ is finitely ramified then it is also NIP by \cite[Corollaire 7.5]{Bel}.
+In this case, $K_2$ is stably embedded in $(K_1,v_1)$ by \cite[Theorem 7.3]{vdD}.

 In particular, $K_1$ is an NIP field of characteristic $0$, so $(K,v_0)$ is also NIP.
 Note that its residue field $K_1$ is stably embedded by Lemma \ref{SE}.

 What we have shown so far is that we can decompose $v=v_2 \circ v_1 \circ v_0$ such that $(K_i,v_i)$ is NIP.
 Moreover, we have shown that the residue field $K_iv_i$ is stably embedded in $(K_i,v_i)$.
 By Proposition \ref{se}, we conclude that $(K,v)$ is NIP. \end{proof}